 - Gain work experience

-We hope that this guide helps you to secure your dream graduate programme in a tech role.
+We hope that this guide helps you to find your dream graduate programme in a tech role.

-Check out our post on when to apply for graduate schemes.
+Check out our guide on when to apply for graduate schemes.

 If you would like any support with your technology graduate scheme applications, do not hesitate to get in touch with us!
 We’ll help you to turn your degree into a graduate job!